241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot.md

 * You can directly use these SQL queries for your example database.

-* For a more detailed and professionally created prompt, you can also consider using the version below and you can ask questions and get the answers as SQL queries with this prompt also:
+* For a more detailed and professionally created prompt, you can also consider using the version below and you can ask questions and get the answers as SQL queries with this prompt also **(In this exercise, we used this prompt)**:

     ```
     You are a helpful, friendly, and knowledgeable assistant.